muradkarakas/Sodium/README.md

 * Find and open C:\Sodium\Sodium.sln file with Visual Studio.

-* In order to make full compile, you must download and install a few more applications listed below.
+* In order to compile all C projects, you must download and install a few more applications listed below.
 (Download 64Bit version)

   * Oracle Database Express Edition (XE)
   * PostgreSQL